How struggles with mental health and addictions can help us be the church

 I remember the day clearly.
 I was teaching a class on being open and vulnerable in pastoral ministry, and the Spirit whispered in my ear: “But you’re not open and honest and vulnerable about your struggles.
 You’re keeping this hidden like a dark and shameful secret.
 How is that helping you or my church?
 How is that helping the next generation of Christian pastors and leaders?”

 A book that’s really helped me is Arch Hart’s Dark Clouds, Silver Linings.
 Arch Hart is a master of understanding the complexities of depression.
-He validates the struggle and assists by offering ways to climb out of the depression.
-He typifies what I’m trying to say—he has excellent clinical insight and integrates this with considered theological reflection.
+He validates the struggle and then he assists by offering ways to climb out of the depression.
+He typifies what I’m trying to say—he has excellent clinical insight and he integrates this with considered theological reflection.
 Arch’s book gave me a helpful introduction to the nature, causes, symptoms, management, and healing of depression.
-It helped me work out where to get help for depression in ministry (and where anyone in any career or stage in life can get help).
+It helped me work out where to get help for depression in ministry (and where anyone in any carerr or stage in life can get help).

-And I’m not afraid to talk about my experiences and struggles.
+And, importantly, I’m not afraid to talk about my experiences and struggles.

-Let’s Talk About Mental Health Issues and Addictions and Help People Recover
+Let’s Talk About Mental Health Issues and Addictions, and Help People Recover

 Sadly, many Christians have been ashamed or afraid to speak about these struggles.